cosmos/relayer/docs/demo.md

 ![Demo](./images/demo.gif)

+>logging in Relayer has changed since this gifs creation

 While the relayer is under active development, it is meant primarily as a learning tool to better understand the Inter-Blockchain Communication (IBC) protocol.
 In that vein, the following demo demonstrates the core functionality which will